datenstrom/yellow/README.md

 ## Documentation

 The help shows you how to make small websites, wikis and blogs.
 Here you can find instructions on how to customise everything.
-For developers, designers and translators there are descriptions of concepts, tools and what can be done with the API.
+For developers, designers and translators there are descriptions of folders, tools and what can be done with the API.
 [Get help for your website](https://datenstrom.se/yellow/help/).

 ## Contributing